ddlindeque/solitaire/README.md

 * **Composition**: A move can always be followed by another legal move (for that state/object), thus we can *compose* two legal moves.
 * **Associativity**: This is like **SET**, so associativity holds (homework excercise).
 A legal move can always follow another legal move, which can then always follow another legal move.
 Whether I do the first two moves as a 'unit', and then the third, or the first, then the second and third as a 'unit', doesn't matter.
 The concept of a 'unit' doesn't really exist.

+What is an object?
+* The top cards in the fundumental stacks
+* The revealed cards for each pile in the tableau piles
+* The number of hidden cards in each tableau pile
+* The cards in the waste pile
+* The revealed cards in the stock pile.
+* The unrevealed cards in the stock pile.
+(We need a way to designate no card, unrevealed card, and revealed card)

 Let's call this category *SOL*.

 ### Identifying isomorphisms